Jhay95/TwitBot/README.md

-For all unusual opinion /n By Sobechukwu
+For all unusual opinion \n By Sobechukwu